jbcodeforce/java-studies/docs/quarkus.md

 * in the test class add @QuarkusTest
 * inject the bean under test
 * be sure to use the good version of maven-surefire
-* set the java.util.logging system property to make sure tests will use the correct logmanager:
+* set the java.util.logging system property to make sure tests will use the correct log manager:

 ```xml
 <systemPropertyVariables>